 Source: PMI Pulse 2020

-Since the project plan contains a clear and detailed description of each stage of the project, this ensures that all team members are working on the same page and towards the same goal.
+Since a high level project plan contains a clear and detailed description of each stage of the project, this ensures that all team members are working on the same page and towards the same goal.

 The main purpose of a project plan is to promote efficiency so as not to waste valuable resources.
 Having a written project plan reminds the team of important milestones, as well as the day-to-day activities that need to be accomplished.